thoughtspot/thoughtspot.github.io/_admin/loading/schema-viewer.md

 When viewing a worksheet, you can also see what joins connect the tables: the inner, left outer, right outer, or full outer joins.

-{% include note.html content="Defining a generic relationship in the UI rather than using a primary key/ foreign key join has no impact on performance." %}
+{% include note.html content="Defining a generic relationship in the UI rather than using a primary key/ foreign key join through TQL has no impact on performance.
+However, when creating relationships in the UI, you must ensure that you create it in the right direction: many to one.
+To create many-to-many joins, or to create joins using >, <, >=, or <=, use TQL." %}

 ## Worksheet view